django-cms/django-cms/docs/how_to/custom_plugins.rst

   but a plugin is not registered in that way.
 * ``name``: The name of your plugin as displayed in the admin.
-It is generally good practice to mark this string as translatable using :func:`django.utils.translation.ugettext_lazy`, however this is optional.
+It is generally good practice to mark this string as translatable using :func:`django.utils.translation.gettext_lazy`, however this is optional.
 By default the name is a nicer version of the class name.

 And one of the following **must** be defined if ``render_plugin`` attribute